-Medicinally, cumin is very beneficial to the digestive tract – it can aid digestion, relieve an upset stomach and treat diarrhea.
+Medicinally, cumin is very beneficial to the digestive tract–it can aid digestion, relieve an upset stomach and treat diarrhea.
 It can also boost immunity, help rid the body of toxins and help fight fungal and bacterial infections.
 When taken with caffeine, it works as an expectorant.
-It's rich in iron, high in fiber and Vitamin C and contains essential minerals such as phosporus and magnesium.
+It's rich in iron, high in fiber and Vitamin C and contains essential minerals such as phosphorus and magnesium.

 Are Moroccan Spices Safe to Use?

-The Moroccan spices mentioned are, as a general rule of thumb, perfectly safe to use for normal culinary purposes and in occasional home remedies – ginger tea, as example – but if you're interested in using spices or herbs for medicinal purposes, do consult a doctor and take time to do your own research.
-Plenty of information can be found online regarding recommended dosages, side effects and warnings for pregnant women or others with underlying medical conditions.
+The Moroccan spices mentioned are, as a general rule of thumb, perfectly safe to use for normal culinary purposes and in occasional home remedies–ginger tea, as an example–but if you're interested in using spices or herbs for medicinal purposes, do consult a doctor and take time to do your own research.
+Plenty of information can be found online regarding recommended dosages, side effects, and warnings for pregnant women or others with underlying medical conditions.